Punk rock band formed in 1986 in Prospect Hts, Illinois, a suburb of Chicago.

 The band was initially founded as a trio featuring vocalist Ben Weasel (also playing bass at the time), guitarist Jughead, and drummer Steve Cheese.
 The group first called itself All-Night Garage Sale, but changed their name to Screeching Weasel after bassist Vinnie Bovine joined in December 1986.
 Bovine would be fired in January 1988.
 It would be the first of a number of line up changes that would affect the group's rhythm section throughout its lifespan.
-Bassist Danny Vapid joined the group in 1989 (he was called Sewercap at the time).
+Bassist Danny Vapid (initially called "Sewercap") joined the group in 1989.
 The band split at the end of that year but reformed in 1991, at which time drummer Dan Panic joined the group.

 Screeching Weasel split again in 2001, mainly due to Jughead's frustration with Ben Weasel's refusal to tour.
 In 2004, a line up of Weasel/Jughead/Vapid/Giorgini/Lumley played some unannounced live shows around Chicago.

 In 2009, Ben Weasel announced that he was resurrecting the Screeching Weasel name with Danny Vapid and three new members.
 Founding member Jughead was noticeably and controversially absent.
-Jughead would state, via his MySpace page, that neither Weasel nor Vapid informed him of their intention to revive Screeching Weasel and that he only learned of it through conversations with a fan, although it was later revealed that the split was due to a legal battle between Ben and Jughead over the band's assests and control of the Screeching Weasel name.
+Jughead would state, via his MySpace page, that neither Weasel nor Vapid informed him of their intention to revive Screeching Weasel and that he only learned of it through conversations with a fan, although it was later revealed that the split was due to a legal battle between Ben and Jughead over the band's assets and control of the Screeching Weasel name.